Introduction to Hypothesis Testing in R – Learn every concept from Scratch!

 - p.value = FALSE – If set to TRUE, a Monte Carlo simulation calculates p-values.

 - B = 2000 – The number of replicates to use in the Monte Carlo simulation.

-The chi-square test is a statistical test that identifies the goodness-of-fit by testing whether the observed data is taken from the claimed distribution or not.
-The two values included in this test are observed value, the frequency of a category from the sample data, and expected frequency that is calculated on the basis of an expected distribution of sample population.
-The chisq.test() command can be used to carry out a goodness of fit test.
+The chi-square test is a type of hypothesis testing methodology that identifies the goodness-of-fit by testing whether the observed data is taken from the claimed distribution or not.
+The two values included in this test are observed value, the frequency of a category from the sample data, and expected frequency that is calculated on the basis of an expected distribution of the sample population.
+The chisq.test() command can be used to carry out the goodness of fit test.